Skip to On this page All posts

 Open Questions:

 EnviousWispr processes everything locally.
-Your audio is transcribed on your Mac via WhisperKit and Core ML.
-The post-processing runs through your local LLM.
+Your audio is transcribed on your Mac via on-device speech recognition and Core ML.
+The post-processing runs through the LLM (on-device via Apple Intelligence or Ollama, or cloud via OpenAI or Gemini).
 Your recordings never leave your device unless you explicitly configure an external API.
 No cloud backend, no telemetry, no data leaving the building.

 For an exec who regularly discusses confidential business matters, this isn’t a nice-to-have.
 It’s a requirement.
 You shouldn’t have to choose between capturing meeting outcomes efficiently and keeping sensitive information off someone else’s servers.
 We break this down in detail in On-Device vs Cloud Dictation: What Stays Private.